neckutrek/task_controllers/README.md

 ## Installation note

-HiQP relies on Gurobi to solve Quadratic Programs (QPs).
-For academic use, a free license can be obtained at http://www.gurobi.com/.
-Make sure to set the corresponding environment variables as described in http://www.gurobi.com/documentation/6.5/quickstart_linux/software_installation_guid.html.
+HiQP relies on qpOASES to solve Quadratic Programs (QPs). qpOASES comes under the GNU LGPL v3 license.

 ## How to cite HiQP